Alas-3/project-devize/README.md

 # DevSync Product Roadmap

-This is a Next.js project for DevSync Product Roadmap.
-The original design is available at https://www.figma.com/design/NujqM79qxlpSRgQiS3tbxt/DevSync-Product-Roadmap.
+This is a Next.js project for Devize.
 ## Tech Stack

 - **Next.js 15** - React framework with App Router